Willson Contreras Player Props: Cardinals vs. Mets

 Willson Contreras At The Plate

-- In 19 games this season (30.2%), Contreras has picked up an RBI, and in four of those games (6.3%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 29.7% of his games this season, Contreras has had at least one RBI.
+He's picked up more than one in 6.3% and driven in three or more of his team's runs in two contests.

+- In 23 of 64 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.